-Bees are well documented pollinators in the natural and agricultural systems of the Colorado Plateau Semidesert.
-Crops such as squash, alfalfa, pumpkins, and melons are just a few plants that benefit from bee pollinators.
+Bees are well documented pollinators in the natural and agricultural systems of the Intermountain Semidesert.
+A wide range of crops including sweet onions, apples, cherries, and squash are just a few plants that benefit from bee pollinators.

 Most of us are familiar with the colonies of honey bees that have been the workhorses of agricultural pollination for years in the United States.
 They were imported from Europe almost 400 years ago.